FrancisBanville/ms_interpreting_probabilities/README.md

 assembling them into a network of probabilistic interactions comes with limitations.
-Predicting local networks of binary interactions based on these interaction probabilities assumes independence among interactions, a condition seldom respected in practice [@Golubski2011ModMod].
-Relaxing this assumption is the next logical step in the stochastic representation of interactions.
+Predicting local networks of binary interactions based on these interaction probabilities assumes independence among interactions, a condition seldom respected in practice [@Golubski2011Modifying].
+The occurrence of an interaction may depend on the realization of other interactions or the presence or abundance of other taxa in the network [@Pilosof2017Multilayer;
+@Kefi2012More].
+Relaxing this assumption of independence is the next logical step in the stochastic representation of interactions.

 A more accurate representation of the uncertainty and variability of ecological networks involves creating *probabilistic networks* ($P(L_k)$ and $P(M)$),